rlangoy/RCPico/README.md

 # Software
-The software is developed using Micropython
+The software is developed using [MicroPython] (https://micropython.org/) on a [Raspberry Pi Pico W](https://www.raspberrypi.com/products/raspberry-pi-pico/)

 ## Instalation
 Install Micropython an copy allt the files to the device..